yifanconnected/blackboard-export/readme.md

 # blackboard-export

-Dump all listed resource/x-bb-file from user-specified courses using Blackboard Learn APIs.
+Dump all listed 'x-bb-file' and 'x-bb-document' attachments from a list of user-specified courses using Blackboard Learn APIs.
 Works for CUHK(SZ).

 ## Dependencies